d0lim/functional-javascript/README.md

 You need nodemon for running js files

 ## Todo
 Add yarn script to simplify the running process.
+Directory by directory